michaeleii/comm-documentation/docs/pages/login-form.md

 </html>
 ```

-This render a simple login form when the `/login` route is requested.
+This will create a simple login page that will be rendered when the `/login` route is requested.
+The form will send a `POST` request to the `/login` route.

 #### 3. Add the `/login` POST route to `app.js`